Canada Research Chair in Cellular Systems and Synthetic Biology

 The architecture and evolution of genomes is affected by natural selection that is driven by the external environment and also by internal forces that affect, for instance, mutation rate.
 We are interested in the role of inter-species hybridization and the breakdown of nuclear-mitochondrial coevolution in generating adaptive or deleterious diversity.
 We are also examining the dynamics of propagation of internal cellular DNA parasites as a function of population demography and how the parasites could affect the organization of genomes and the fitness of the host organism over long evolutionary times.

-Evolutionary genomics of fungal pathogens
+Evolutionary genomics of human fungal pathogens

 The team